 - Non-academic reasons (e.g., discrimination that is banned by University policy)

-- The Dean must notify the student in writing of the outcome/decision (within 14 calendar days of the beginning of the review by the dean).
-The Dean’s decision is final.
+- The dean must notify the student in writing of the outcome/decision within 14 calendar days of the start of dean's review period.
+The deans' decision is final.
 Final decisions that require adjustment to the student record to effect are forwarded to the Office of the Registrar for processing.

-- Exceptions to the specified time limitations will only be considered in an extremely serious and documented circumstance (e.g., prolonged hospitalization, military deployment, prolonged regional disruptions to transportation or resources) that prevented the student from filing the petition or the faculty member from responding within the stated time period.
+- Exceptions to the specified time limitations will be considered in exigent, serious. documented circumstance (e.g., prolonged hospitalization, military deployment, prolonged regional disruptions to transportation or resources) that prevented the student from filing the petition or the faculty member from responding within the stated time period.

 - The total review process from faculty-student discussion to final outcome should take no longer than 45 calendar days.